jhuus/HawkEars/README.md

 python analyze.py -i <input path> -o <output path>
 ```

 The input path can be a directory or a reference to a single audio file, but the output path must be a directory, where the generated Audacity label files will be stored.
+If no output directory is specified, output will be saved in the input directory.
 As a quick first test, try:

 ```
-python analyze.py -i test -o test
+python analyze.py -i test
 ```

 This will analyze the recording(s) included in the test directory.
 There are also a number of optional arguments, which you can review by typing: